SerenityOS/serenity/Base/usr/share/man/man1/groups.md

 ## Arguments

-* username: username to list group memberships for
+* `username`: username to list group memberships for

 ## Examples